abdulsaleh/asyncio-for-ai/src/web-crawlers.md

 In this challenge, you will build a concurrent web crawler with `asyncio`.
 AI models often train on data scraped from the web so efficient web crawlers are important for collecting training data at scale.

-Instead of fetching pages one at a time, the crawler processes multiple requests concurrently.
-This is more efficient because most of the time is spent waiting for responses so it can happen concurrently.
+Instead of fetching pages one at a time, the crawler will processes requests concurrently which is more efficient.

 The crawler will:

 1. Maintain a queue of URLs to visit
 2. Use multiple worker tasks to fetch and parse pages concurrently
-3. Track visited URLs to avoid duplicates, extract links from each page, and add new URLs to the queue
+3. Track visited URLs to avoid duplicates, extract URLs from each page, and add them to the queue
 4. Output parsed pages to a separate queue for downstream processing

 ## Before you start